Squeenz/Snakes-and-Ladders/README.md

 # Snakes and Ladders
- Snakes and ladders game cpp
+ Snakes and ladders game which runs until the game ends.
+ Made using c++